-Should you add supplements to a raw diet?
-This is a much debated subject.
-It stands to reason that if done correctly, raw diets shouldn’t need supplementation, because the calories, vitamins and minerals are coming from whole food sources (the best kind).
-But other experts argue that there are so many variables in dogs, that it’s not possible to accurately gauge how much nutrition is being absorbed, but then the same could be said for kibble, where less nutrition will be absorbed.
+Should you add supplements to a husky raw diet?
+This is a much-debated subject.
+It stands to reason that if done correctly, raw diets shouldn’t need supplementation.
+The calories, vitamins and minerals are coming from whole food sources (the best kind).
+Other experts argue that there are so many variables in dogs, that it’s not possible to gauge how much nutrition is being absorbed accurately.
+Still, then the same could be said for kibble, where less nutrition will be absorbed.

-The main most popular supplest are: Calcium, Fish Oils, Plant Oils, Vitamin E, sources of Iodine, and Green Blends of alpha-alpha, spirulina, or other green foods.
+The main most popular supplements are Calcium, Fish Oils, Plant Oils, Vitamin E, sources of Iodine, and Green Blends of alpha-alpha, spirulina, or other green foods.

 Note: Keep in mind that while too little of a specific vitamin or mineral is bad, too much can be even worse.
-It’s important not too supplement without first consulting with a professional.
-Although fish oil will always be of benefit to your dog, with no hidden dangers.
+It’s important not to supplement without first consulting with a professional.
+However, fish oil will always be of benefit to your dog, with no hidden dangers.

 How Much Raw Food To Feed Your Dog

-Most dogs eat around two to three percent of their ideal adult weight per day.
+Most huskies eat around two to three percent of their ideal adult weight per day.

-If you are feeding a dog over 6 months of age, split into to 2 feedings per day.
+Huskies over 6 months of age split into 2 feedings per day.